Energinet-DataHub/energy-origin/doc/architecture/adr/0023-api-guidelines.md

 ### Negative Consequences <!-- optional -->
-We need to have specifications on everything we want to include in our API There is a higher degree of risk that we are missed something that we should have specified
+We need to have specifications on everything we want to include in our API There is a higher degree of risk that we missed something that we should have specified